TGOSS1984/anagram-game/readme.md

 - Checked and tested that the 'submit' button & Enter key sent the guess correctly
 - Checked & tested that the score counter counted correctly
 - Checked and tested that the game ended correctly with a final score
+- I would usually test & commit the code in 'chunks' so that if any bugs were present they would more easily manageable
+- Testing of the site took place in DevTools, JSHint, HTML Validator, CSS Validator & also by openeing the page in a live environment to check how the key features were working

 ### Solved Bugs